The Good, Bad and Ugly

 The teacher goes about his assigned duties professionally, displaying expertise and courage where necessary.
 This is because he possesses absolute knowledge of the eventual result of each action.

-An individual who knows what is right from what is wrong, is without doubt, having the capacity and the ability to guide others transparently.
+An individual who knows what is right from what is wrong, without doubt has the capacity and the ability to guide others transparently.

 Attributes of Leadership 5-Experience/ / President Gnassingbe Eyadema of Togo